 See your health care provider if you or your child has a sudden fever accompanied by pain in the abdomen, chest and joints.

 Familial Mediterranean fever is caused by a gene change (mutation) that's passed from parents to children.
 The gene change affects the function of an immune system protein called pyrin, causing problems in regulating inflammation in the body.

 In people with FMF, change occurs in a gene called MEFV.
 Many different changes in MEFV are linked to FMF.
 Some changes may cause very severe cases, while others may result in milder signs and symptoms.

 It's unclear what exactly triggers attacks, but they may occur with emotional stress, menstruation, exposure to cold, and physical stress such as illness or injury.

 Factors that may increase the risk of familial Mediterranean fever include:

 - Joint pain.
-Arthritis is common in people with familial Mediterranean fever.
-The most commonly affected joints are the knees, ankles, hips and elbows.
+Arthritis is common in people with FMF.
+The most commonly affected joints are the knees, ankles and hips.

 - Infertility.
 Untreated inflammation caused by FMF may affect the reproductive organs, causing infertility.